iog-creator/BibleScholarProject/README.md

 - `/theological_terms_report`: Displays frequency chart for theological terms
 - `/hebrew_terms_validation`: Shows validation results for critical Hebrew terms
 - `/cross_language`: Displays cross-language mappings table with counts

+## Data Source Fallback for ETL and Integration Tests (2024-05-04)

+If versification mapping or TVTMS source files are missing in the main data directory, the ETL and integration tests will automatically use files from the secondary data source (STEPBible-Datav2 repo) at:

+    C:\Users\mccoy\Documents\Projects\Projects\AiBibleProject\SecondBibleData\STEPBible-Datav2

+This ensures robust test and ETL operation even if the main data directory is incomplete.

+## ⚠️ Important: TVTMS Data Source Authority

+> **Only `data/raw/TVTMS_expanded.txt` is the authoritative source for versification mappings in the ETL pipeline.**
+> Do **not** use the `.tsv` file for ETL or integration.
+The `.tsv` is for reference or manual inspection only.

+## Data Files

+- TVTMS versification mapping: `data/raw/TVTMS_expanded.txt` (**authoritative for ETL**)
+- Do not use the `.tsv` file for ETL or integration.

+> **Note:** If you see references to a `.tsv` file in this documentation or code, treat them as non-authoritative and do not use them for ETL or integration.